 If you have travel plans, look ahead to what kinds of enrichment activities you can take advantage of while you are on the road.
 Heading to another country?
 Why not plan a trip to some culturally and historically enriching locations, or help your child strengthen his or her foreign language skills.
 Taking a road trip across the U.S.?
 Take a few moments during the trip to look up historical landmarks and book a guided tour with a professional.

-If your child has an open schedule during the summer, it is a good idea to bring in an academic manager to work on any summer reading projects or assignments.
-An academic manager can help your child pace his or her work, and prevent the rush to finish the week before school starts.
-In addition, if your child has an interest that verges on the academic, such as music production, an academic manager could work with your child to create a podcast, or research and write about a favorite musician.
-Let us know how Franklin can help you find a great academic manager for the summer.
+If your child has an open schedule during the summer, it is a good idea to bring in a highly specialized tutor to work on any summer reading projects or assignments.
+An academic manager is a highly specialized tutor who can help your child pace his or her work, and prevent the rush to finish the week before school starts.
+In addition, if your child has an interest that verges on the academic, such as music production, a highly specialized tutor could work with your child to create a podcast, or research and write about a favorite musician.
+Let us know how Franklin can help you find a great tutor for the summer.
 We work seven days a week, year-round, to help children develop a love for learning.
 Let’s keep your child’s progress moving forward!